classy-giraffe/FastgateRoot/README.md

 * Plug the USB Drive into your router.
 * Navigate to `\\192.168.1.254\usbdisk\rootlink` by using a SMB Client.
 * Now you should be able to access the root folder of the router.
-* Edit `/etc/inittab` by removing '#' from the last line `::askconsole:/bin/login`, if there's none just leave it as it is.
-This should turn the console login on, in case you screw your router heavily you should be backed up now.
+* Edit `/etc/inittab` by removing '#' from the last line `::askconsole:/bin/login`, if there is none just leave it as it is.
+This should turn the console login on, in case you screw up.
 * Edit `/etc/passwd` by removing `root:/bin/false` and adding `root:/bin/ash`.
 This allows using a shell for an eventual login.
-* Edit `/etc/config/dropbear` as following (delete every other config involving SSH in this file, if there's any):
+* Edit `/etc/config/dropbear` as following (delete every other config involving SSH in this file, if there is any):

 ```
  config dropbear 'Example'